 Your Strata Manager should be your first point of call if you have enquiries regarding your levies, a renovation application, a pet application, or issues with another owner.

 What is a Building Manager?

-A Building Manager, also known as a caretaker, usually lives on-site and is responsible for the day-to-day cleaning and maintenance of the building.
+A Building Manager, also known as a caretaker is responsible for the day-to-day cleaning and maintenance of the building.
 Building managers are generally appointed to larger strata schemes of over 80 lots.
 Additionally, high end apartments can require concierge services for specific requirements.
 Smaller strata schemes do not generally require building managers as everything can be looked after by the Strata Manager.